LinaAdkins/ESP-1ch-Gateway-v5.0/README.md

-# Single Channel LoRaWAN Gateway
+# Single Channel LoRaWAN Gateway for TTGO LoRa V2 Boards

+This version includes support for TTGO LoRa V2 boards ( the ones with the 3d wifi antennas ) out of the box as well as a few tweaks.

 Version 5.2.1, June 06, 2018
 Author: M. Westenberg (mw12554@hotmail.com)